slurmulon/bach/docs/guide.md

 :Bm = Chord('Bm')
 ```

-Once a variable is declared it may be referenced and used in any area of the track proceeding it.
+Once a variable is declared it may be referenced and used in any area of the track following it.

-This means that a variable must be declared before it can be used elsewhere.
+This means that a variable **must** be declared before it can be used elsewhere.

 The recommended convention is to declare your variables immediately after your headers, as it helps people quickly determine all of the elements used in the track.